Carl Carlton: Career

-His first single with Back Beat Records, "Competition Ain't Nothing" became a huge hit on the UK northern soul scene after its release on the UK's Action Records label.
+Carlton's first single with Back Beat Records, "Competition Ain't Nothing", became a huge hit on the UK northern soul scene after its release on the UK's Action Records label.

-Carlton was listed as one of the Cash Box Best R&B Artists of 1970 in the December 26 issue of the magazine.
+He was listed as one of the Cash Box Best R&B Artists of 1970 in the December 26 issue of the magazine.

 In January 1971, Carlton had a hit on the Billboard Best Selling Soul Singles chart with "I Can Feel It".
 It spent three weeks in the chart, peaking at no. 47.

 Carlton finally saw major success in the United States with a cover version of Robert Knight's "Everlasting Love".
-This song went to number 6 in 1974 on the US Billboard Hot 100, and number 11 on the Billboard R&B chart.
+This song went to number 6 in 1974 on the US Billboard Hot 100, and number 11 on the Billboard R&B chart, spending 15 weeks on the Billboard Hot 100 charts.

 Back Beat Records owner Robey sold his labels to ABC Records in 1972.
+ABC Records released the anthology album You Can't Stop a Man in Love, a compilation of Carlton's earlier hits.
 Beginning in 1976, Carlton became embroiled in a royalty dispute with ABC Records that caused him to stop recording for some time.
-He then signed with Mercury Records in 1977, but only released one single on that label.
+He signed with Mercury Records in 1977, releasing You, You/Something's Wrong that same year.
 Carlton was unable to land a new recording contract for several years until Leon Haywood helped him get a singles deal with 20th Century Records.

-A Haywood-penned single, "She's a Bad Mama Jama (She's Built, She's Stacked)", became a major hit in 1981, peaking at number 2 on the soul chart and earning Carlton a Grammy Award nomination for Best R&B Vocal Performance, Male at the 24th Annual Grammy Awards. in 1982.
-The track peaked at number 34 in the UK Singles Chart.
+A Haywood-penned single, "She's a Bad Mama Jama (She's Built, She's Stacked)", became a major hit in 1981, peaking at number 2 on the soul chart and earning Carlton a Grammy Award nomination for Best R&B Vocal Performance, Male at the 24th Annual Grammy Awards in 1982.
+The track peaked at number 34 on the UK Singles Chart.
 Carlton's subsequent album, Carl Carlton, went gold in 1981.
 "She's a Bad Mama Jama" has since become a staple of compilation albums and soundtracks and is often sampled in rap music.

-Carlton released several more albums in the 1980s but had only a few minor R&B hits.
-After 1985's Private Property, he did not release another album until 1994's Main Event, which also failed to chart.
+Carlton continued to release albums after his eponymous 1981 album, including 1985's Private Property and 1994's Main Event but his subsequent albums were less popular and his creative output declined in the late 1980s.

-In late 2002, Carlton appeared with many R&B stars on the "Rhythm, Love, and Soul" edition of the PBS series American Soundtrack.
+In 2003, Carlton was featured with many R&B stars such as Aretha Franklin on the "Rhythm, Love, and Soul" edition of the PBS series American Soundtrack.
 His performance of "Everlasting Love" was included on the accompanying live album that was released in 2004.

 On August 1, 2010, Carlton released his first gospel single entitled "God Is Good".
 On April 16, 2011, Carlton was nominated for a Detroit Music Award in the "Outstanding Gospel/Christian Vocalist" category.

+Later life and death

+Carlton suffered from complications of a stroke in 2019.
+He died on December 12, 2025, at the age of 73.
+In addition to his son Carlton Hudgens II, he was survived by a wife and two other sons.